ahmadhaalim/MocapTestAutomation/README.md

 # MOCAPAutomation

-Automation Program for MOCAP Android Application (Team 2)
+Test Automation for MOCAP Android Application (Team 2) MOCAP is an Android based application used for mobile charge transaction